 North Riding of Yorkshire

-The 1974 changes saw the rest of North Yorkshire expand, especially in the North West, where the dales fringe towns of Skipton, Settle and Harrogate joined the county from the drastically reduced West riding.
-The area also took over the ancient independent area of “Ainsty,” which included York, Selby, previously in the West Riding, and lands surrounding the River Ouse’s flow from York, to the Humber estuary.
+The 1974 changes made North Yorkshire expand, more so in the North West.
+Where the dales fringe towns of Skipton, Settle and Harrogate joined the county from the reduced West riding.
+The area also took over the ancient independent area of “Ainsty”.
+This included York, Selby, first in the West Riding, and lands surrounding the River Ouse’s flow from York to the Humber estuary.

 North Yorkshire is famous for being the most picturesque part of the county.
 It contains two national parks, the Dales to the west and the Yorkshire Moors to the east.
-The area is popular with tourists and so the economy lends itself primarily to this industry, along with agriculture.
-The area was an important religious centre with many medieval priories being established here by monks in medieval times.
-These were all destroyed by the forces of King Henry VIII during his “Dissolution of the monasteries,” policy of 1539, which left these impressive structures as ruins.
+The area is popular with tourists and the economy lends itself to this industry, along with agriculture.
+The area is an important religious centre with many medieval priories established by monks.
+These were all destroyed by the forces of King Henry VIII during his “Dissolution of the monasteries” policy of 1539.
+It left these impressive structures as ruins.
 Many of them, such as Bolton Priory, Rievaulx Abbey and Fountains abbey are now popular tourist destinations.
-The coastal towns of Scarborough and Whitby offer both spectacular scenery and all the trappings of modern seaside resorts.
+The coastal towns of Scarborough and Whitby offer spectacular scenery and all the trappings of modern seaside resorts.

 North Yorkshire is the largest and perhaps the most famous riding with its scenery, farms, dry stone walls and friendly folk, which help to make the county great.